 Should you decline the opportunity to take part in the CDF or fail to disclose all irregularities to HMRC this will be viewed as non-cooperation.
 In such circumstances HMRC will launch their own investigation of your tax affairs, which could result in a criminal prosecution.

 Code of Practice 9 tax investigations are conducted by the most senior investigators within HMRC.
 The process is intrusive, time intensive and certainly not a time for half measures.
 Your COP 9 disclosure needs to be right first time.
 Specialist advice is essential.

 WHAT INFORMATION AND DOCUMENTS DO I NEED TO INCLUDE IN COP9 REPORT?

 Firstly, you need to disclose all tax irregularities to HMRC.
 This will include a comprehensive narrative, financial accounts, tax computations and bank analysis covering agreed period.

 Wherever possible, your COP 9 report should include supporting evidence; including invoices and receipts. report will need to contain documentary evidence in support of its findings.
 You will also need to include a number of forms and certified statements including;

 HMRC will review and test areas of the report to ensure that a full disclosure has been made.
 If your COP 9 disclosure is accepted then HMRC will seek to agree a financial settlement with you including tax, interest and penalties.

 Any lack of co-operation during the COP 9 process will likely have a detrimental effect on the level of penalties that HMRC seek to charge.
 HMRC also reserve the right to publish the names of the deliberate defaulters on their website.

-There is one constant repeated throughout this guide to the Contractual Disclosure Facility and COP 9.
+There is one constant that we repeat throughout this guide to the Contractual Disclosure Facility and Code of Practice 9 process.
 Get yourself experienced, specialist advice immediately.
 Mistakes could prove to be extremely costly.